|

 14.

 For most people, the best solution is two printers: a workhorse black laser printer and a color printer that is used only when color output is needed.
 Color laser printers have come down in price but they are still a lot more expensive than inkjet printers, and it can cost literally hundreds of dollars to replace all four of the toner cartridges in a color laser printer.
-On the other hand, the color output is to die for.
+On the other hand, the color output is superb.
 What do we use?
-We have an HP laser printer and an Epson color inkjet printer and we are happy with both of them.
+We have an HP laser printer for black and a Brother color laser printer and we are happy with both of them.
+HP and Brother seem to be making the best printers today.

-One final thing: the output from most inkjet printers is not waterproof, so printouts are not suitable for direct mail or any other application where the sheet might get wet.
+One final thing: the output from many inkjet printers is not waterproof, so printouts are not suitable for direct mail or any other application where the sheet might get wet.
 All laser prints, both black and color, are waterproof.
 Epson inkjet printers with DuraBrite ink are also waterproof; the vast majority of other inkjet printers are not.
-That’s why we have an Epson.

 Back To Top